xLightsSequencer/xLights/README.txt

    -- bug (gil)     Fix typo that prevented the Layer Star render style from working for Star Model.
    -- enh (gil)     Add PolyLine model.
    -- bug (gil)     Fix crash when trying to paste with active timing track and no cell selected.
 Fixes #634.
-   -- bug (keithsw) Corrected by allowing a 1 second target to be selected when outside of a cell.
+   -- bug (keith)   Corrected by allowing a 1 second target to be selected when outside of a cell.
-   -- bug (keithsw) Fix music effect crash when dragged past end of song -- bug (keithsw) Reduce errors when video effect cant find video file to just one on first frame -- bug (keithsw) Add support for model start channel in form #ip:universe:channel -- bug (keithsw) Update start channel dialog for new format + also make it smarter about which outputs and universes exist.
+   -- bug (keith)   Fix music effect crash when dragged past end of song -- bug (keith)   Reduce errors when video effect cant find video file to just one on first frame -- bug (keith)   Add support for model start channel in form #ip:universe:channel -- bug (keith)   Update start channel dialog for new format + also make it smarter about which outputs and universes exist.
    -- bug (dkulp)   Don't add/remove layers if the element is being rendered -- bug (dkulp)   Fix a crash when loading an invalid sequence that had effect names of "" 2016.41  Jul 22, 2016